Jay and the Americans

-Jay and the Americans are an American rock group who formed in the late 1950s.
+Jay and the Americans are an American vocal group who were popular in the 1960s.
 Their initial line-up consisted of John "Jay" Traynor, Howard "Howie" Kane, Kenny Vance, and Sandy Deanne, though their greatest success on the charts in the United States and Canada came after Traynor left and once Jay Black and Marty Sanders joined the group; Black replaced Traynor as lead singer.
 They were inducted into the Vocal Group Hall of Fame in 2002.